Skip to content

 Note

-While the state folder is not visible in the UI, it is still available for use.
+While the contents of the state folder are not browsable in the UI, the folder is available for use by your code.

 For example, the following code downloads a model file to the state folder.
 It subsequently loads the model file from the state folder when needed: